By Namit Arora

 - Madhura Swaminathan, ‘Caste & the labour market’, The Hindu, Mar 9, 2010.
 Among older studies is one by MN Panini, who showed that during the 'permit raj' era, the private sector was far from caste neutral or ‘merit based’ and routinely tapped into its caste networks.
 Susan Bayly.
 1999.
 Caste, Society and Politics in India: from the Eighteenth Century to the Modern Age.
 Cambridge University Press, p.
 322.

 - Latha Jishnu, ‘The economics of caste inequity’, Business Standard, Dec 18, 2009.

 - Sumeet Mhaskar, ‘Indian Muslims in a Global City: Socio-Political Effects on Economic Preferences in Contemporary Mumbai’, MMG Working Paper, 2013.

 - Jayati Ghosh, ‘Case for Caste Based Quotas in Higher Education’, EPW, June 17, 2006.

-- A terrific example here is Robert Jensen.
-Check out his writings on race and white privilege.
+- A good example here is Robert Jensen, Professor, School of Journalism, University of Texas at Austin.
+See his writings on race and White privilege.